Skip to main content

 Time: ~15 minutes

-What you'll get: A local semantic layer + memory system that lets an AI agent write accurate SQL by understanding your data's meaning, not just its schema.
+What you'll get: A local context layer + memory system that lets an AI agent write accurate SQL by understanding your data's meaning, not just its schema.

 Terms used in this guide